-- 1. Point the firearm in a safe direction - 2.
+- Point the firearm in a safe direction. - 2.
 Engage the safety mechanism.
 The red band will not show. - 3.
-Pull the operating handle fully rearward unit the action is held by the magazine follower. - 4.
+Pull the operating handle fully rearward until the action is held by the magazine follower. - 4.
 Put one cartridge of the correct caliber through the ejection port and into the chamber. - 5.
-Keep your fingers away from the ejection port and operating handle. - 6.
+Keep your fingers away from the ejection portlend operating handle. - 6.
 Push the bolt release to close the action. - 7.
-Push the magazine latch toward and pull the magazine from the receiver. - 8.
-Push four cartridges of the correct caliber one at a time into the magazine.
-Keep the bullets aligned toward the chamber. - 9.
+Push the magazine latch forward and pull the magazine from the receiver. - Push four cartridges of the correct caliber one at a time into the magazine.
+Keep the bullets aligned toward the chamber - 9.
 Replace the magazine into the firearm. - 10.
 Make sure the magazine is fully latched into position. - 11.
-To fire the firearm, disengage the safety mechanism.
+To fire the firearm, disergage the safety mechanism.
 The red band will now be showing. - 12.
-The firearm will the each time the trigger is pulled until the magazine and chamber are empty.
+The firearm will fire each time the trigger is pulled until the magazine and chamber are empty.